freeloyer/plan/README.md

 # plan
-# Owned by largecat & jaric.
+# Owned by largecat & freeloyer.